 Sleep, work, eat.
-Busy lifestyles and an increasing demand for convenience food are accelerating frozen food industry growth.
-According to research company Markets and Markets, the global market size for refrigerated/frozen products by 2020 will be at least 3.01 billion tons worth of perishable commodities.
-The global cold storage market is anticipated to reach $212.54 billion by 2025, according to the report.
-Companies throughout the U.S. are diligently trying to keep pace, such as U.S. Cold Storage in Fresno, California, expanding its operations and Henningsen Cold Storage opening a new facility in Grandview, Washington.
+Busy lifestyles and increasing demand for convenience food are accelerating frozen food industry growth.
+According to research company Markets and Markets, the global market size for refrigerated/frozen products in 2020 was at least $244.3 billion.
+The global cold storage market is anticipated to reach $312.3 billion by 2025, according to the report.
+Companies throughout the U.S. are diligently trying to keep pace, such as U.S. Cold Storage in Fresno, California, expanding its operations, and Henningsen Cold Storage opening a new facility in Grandview, Washington.
 These companies’ massive deep freeze areas typically run a constant 60 degrees below zero and are responsible for keeping the world's favorite foods fresh.

 Durability and Reliability